piegope/doc/docs/en/rdm/windows/commands/file/export/html-encrypted.md

 Ensure you do not forget the password as you will not be able to decrypt the data without it.
 {% endsnippet %}

 When exporting multiple entries that are all contained within the same file, at decrypt time, each encrypted value must be decrypted individually for security reasons.
-Once you&apos;re done with the sensitive data simply hit the F5 key on your keyboard to refresh the file or simply close it.
+Once you're done with the sensitive data simply hit the F5 key on your keyboard to refresh the file or simply close it.
 Your data is now safe from prying eyes.

 ### AES-256

 We use AES-256 to encrypt/decrypt your sensitive data.
 Since the decryption is done entirely in the browser, there is no need for external tools, downloads, or installs.
 ![Encrypted Value](/img/en/rdm/windows/clip10883.png)

-### Safe &amp; Smart Virtual Backup
+### Safe & Smart Virtual Backup

 In addition, HTML Export using symmetric encryption is a great way to securely backup your passwords and other sensitive information.
 It allows you to share information via email or simply send the file to your personal email account as a backup.